Best Mattresses for Heavy People UK (20+ Stone) – Expert Guide 2026

 Reinforced Edge Support Mattress Banner

 At this weight, specialised mattresses designed for heavier individuals are essential.
-Look for extra firm (very firm) options (8 - 9 firmness rating) with heavy gauge coils, thick pocket spring wire or ultra high density latex.
-Mattresses should be 34 to 36 cm (12-14 inches) thick minimum.
+Look for extra firm (very firm) options (8-9 firmness rating) with heavy gauge coils, thick pocket spring wire or ultra high density latex.
+Hybrid or memory foam mattresses should be 34 to 36 cm (12-14 inches) thick minimum.
 Zoned support systems that provide extra reinforcement in the hip and shoulder areas are particularly beneficial.
 Always verify the manufacturer's weight capacity explicitly supports your weight.

 Extra Firm Mattress with Thick Wire Pocket Springs and Latex

-This category requires premium, purpose-built mattresses.
+This category requires premium, purpose-built hybrid or latex mattresses.
 Seek out brands that specifically cater to heavier sleepers with weight capacities of 227+ kg.
-Extra firm support (9 - 10 firmness rating) is typically necessary.
+Extra firm support (9-10 firmness rating) is typically necessary.
 Look for mattresses 36+ cm (14+ inches) thick with reinforced foundations, heavy gauge coil systems (13 gauge or lower), or high density foam or latex.
 Industrial strength edge support is crucial for safety and usable sleep surface.

 Premium Heavy-Duty Mattress Banner